 Airomir Autohaler is designed for ease of use.
 To make it work you just breathe in through the mouthpiece.

-If your Airomir Autohaler or Airomir Inhaler does not work properly
+If your Airomir Autohaler does not work properly

-When your inhaler is blocked little or no medicine comes out when you press down on the metal canister.
+When your autohaler is blocked little or no medicine comes out when you press down on the metal canister.